 2.

-North America dominates with the most users (nearly 23%) of the total user base and Southern Asia stands at the second place.
-The Caribbean, Middle Africa, and Central Asia contribute the least while the different regions of Europe have an average participation.
+North America dominates with the most LinkedIn users (nearly 23%) of the total user base, and Southern Asia stands in second place.
+The Caribbean, Middle Africa, and Central Asia contribute the least, while the different regions of Europe have an average participation, according to LinkedIn Statistics 2025 on regional distribution.

 Country wise Distribution of LinkedIn users